DanRuta/cifar10/README.md

 You may want to use CSS to stretch out the canvas, if you want to actually see the images, as they are quite small.

 ## Credit

+The CIFAR-10 data redistributed here came from [here](https://www.cs.toronto.edu/~kriz/cifar.html).
+Apart from reorganizing/recategorizing, the data is the same, minus the labels.
+If for any reason the files from this repo are not ok, you can regenerate them from the original by running the ```converter.js``` file, after placing it in the same directory as the 6 original .bin files.

 The idea for this project came from cazala's MNIST library which I've used in the past.
 I decided to keep the API design similar due to the ease of use, familiarity and consistency.